The idea of proactive customer service is to answer the following question.

 Increase customer satisfaction

-We’ve already touched on this, but your agents’ happiness is not the only thing that will impact customer satisfaction.
+We’ve already touched on this, but when it comes to proactive customer service, your agents’ happiness is not the only thing that will impact customer satisfaction.

 The other one – more important in this case – is the fact that customers will be able to resolve their issues without the need to contact your customer support reps.